Brighton and Hove: Hollingbury Castle, Hollingbury Woods, and Wild Park

 To the west of Moulsecoombe is Wild Park.
 The park is a valley/coombe which runs down from Hollingbury Castle and was opened in 1925.
-In the 1850s the valley, then known as Hollingbury Coombe, was one of the most famous of Sussex sites for lepidopterists (butterfly and moth experts), but dark green and silver-washed fritillary and silver-spotted skipper, once present in numbers, are rarely seen there now.
+In the 1850s the valley, then known as Hollingbury Coombe, was one of the most famous of Sussex sites for lepidopterists (butterfly and moth experts), but Dark green fritillary, silver-washed fritillary and silver-spotted skipper, once present in numbers, are rarely seen there now.
 Despite this, there are parts which are still rich in diversity and it is still good for butterflies.
-In spring one may still see the green hairstreak or orange-tip or find the wacky small bloody-nosed beetle and there are still adonis, chalkhill and common blues and brown argus and glowworms in midsummer.
+In spring one may still see the green hairstreak or orange-tip or find the wacky small bloody-nosed beetle and there are still adonis blue, chalkhill blue and common blues and brown argus and glowworms in midsummer.
 There are also orchids, harebells, sheets of rockrose, Sussex rampion, devil's-bit, and carline thistle.
 In autumn there are fungi too, including penny-bun bolete, collared earthstar, stinkhorn, and shaggy inkcap in the circling woods.

 Coldean, Moulsecoomb, and Bevendean

 Coldean, Moulsecoomb, and Bevendean are suburbs developed by Brighton Corporation in the 1950s necessitated by the acute housing shortage in the area after World War II.
 The districts are all in beautiful downland areas.

 Coldean occupies a deep valley on the historic boundary of Falmer and Stanmer parishes and is only separated from Hollingbury Hillfort by Wild Park.
-It has recently been approved to build over two hundred new homes in green land adjoining the South Downs and Stanmer Estate that ten years ago had been proposed to be a Local Nature Reserve.
+It has recently been approved to build over two hundred new homes in green land adjoining the South Downs and Stanmer Estate that ten years ago had been proposed to be a local nature reserve.

 Bevendean is in a valley nestled between Bevendean Down and Heath Hill.

 Moulsecoomb is on the other side of the Lewes Road and backs on to Falmer Hill, and is home to the University of Brighton's Moulsecoomb campus and Moulsecoomb Place.
 North of Moulsecoomb is the Falmer train station, University of Brighton's Falmer campus, and Falmer Stadium.